CanberraGrammar/codecadets-2018/playable.md

 #### Finished this?

 The Unity Courseware videos has a section on PlayerMovement.
 If you've download the Zombie Toys assets, check out their script in the Project Menu under ```Assets -> Scripts -> Player -> PlayerMovement.cs```.

+### The most important thing to have got out of these sessions is to have a better understanding of how a script interacts with objects.
+The focus was not movement itself, we want to use code to control and influence items in our world.